openmc-dev/openmc/docs/source/methods/introduction.rst

   2. Based on the particle's coordinates, the current cell in which the particle resides is determined.

-  3. The energy-dependent cross-sections for the material that the particle is currently in are determined.
-Note that this includes the total cross-section, which is not pre-calculated.
+  3. The energy-dependent cross sections for the material that the particle is currently in are determined.
+Note that this includes the total cross section, which is not pre-calculated.

   4. The distance to the nearest boundary of the particle's cell is determined based on the bounding surfaces to the cell.

   5. The distance to the next collision is sampled.
-If the total material cross-section is :math:`\Sigma_t`, this can be shown to be
+If the total material cross section is :math:`\Sigma_t`, this can be shown to be

      .. math::